 Why Mobile App Security Matters?

 Creating a mobile app is just a foundation of your mobile app development process, the next and important step is to make it secure, stable, and ready to use for the real users.
+This is where mobile app security best practices come into play.
+According to Securelist, more than 2.8 million cyberattacks are launched per month targeting mobile applications, so prioritizing mobile app security is essential to your app’s success.

 1. Faulty Server Controls